What is a Group?

 When creating your first Group you'll be given the option to create from scratch, duplicate, or mirror an existing Group.

-Choosing to duplicate an existing Group will create a completely new Group but retain the existing participants and facilitators.
-You might duplicate a Group if you wanted to make a slight variation to the Group e.g. add a few additional participants.
+Choosing to duplicate an existing Group will create a completely new Group but retain the existing learners and facilitators.
+You might duplicate a Group if you wanted to make a slight variation to the Group e.g. add a few additional learners.

 By choosing the 'Mirror existing' option, you're essentially creating a link to an existing Group and any changes you make to the Group will be reflected anywhere the Group is enrolled.

-You would mirror a Group if you wanted to enrol the exact same group of participants into a different Course.
-Please note group settings are associated with a Course, so changes to the group settings of a mirrored Group will not be reflected in any other courses the Group is enrolled on, however, any changes made to participants or facilitators will.
+You would mirror a Group if you wanted to enrol the exact same group of learners into a different Course.
+Please note group settings are associated with a Course, so changes to the group settings of a mirrored Group will not be reflected in any other courses the Group is enrolled on, however, any changes made to learners or facilitators will.

 Groups have an owner